jamyryals/config/README.markdown

 A comprehensive easy to use and powerful .NET configuration library, fully covered with unit tests and tested in the wild on thousands of servers and applications.

+## Purpose

+Config.Net addresses the following problems:

+* Configuration in multiple places
-This library eliminates the problem of having configuration in different places, having to convert types between different providers, hardcoding configuration keys accross the solution, depending on specific configuration source implementation.
-It's doing that by exposing an abstract configuration interface and providing most common implementation for configuration sources like app.config, environment variables etc.
+* Converting types between different providers
+* Hardcoded configuration keys accross the solution
+* Abstracts specific configuration source implementation

+Config.Net accomplishes this by exposing an abstract configuration interface and provides most common implementations for configuration sources like app.config, environment variables etc.

 > **Note:** Current version (v2) is not compatible with v1.
 If you need to come back to v1 documentation please follow [this link.](https://github.com/aloneguid/config/blob/master/README.v1.markdown)